The Orange Goo Used In Everything From Armor To Football Helmets - Slashdot

 It's not cornstarch, it's silly putty

+Yes, only this one can get easily vandalised and will cost much more to replace.

-Rugby players don't wear high tech helmets (Score:3)
+Rugby players don't wear high tech helmets (Score:4, Funny)

 Now as an American you'll say "Don't they all get terrible brain damage?"